SignPath/website/README.md

 ### Adding/removing job posts

 In order to add or remove a job, directly edit the `jobs/index.md` file and change the HTML code.

+### Changing icon set

+The general icons used on the website come from [Line Awesome](https://icons8.com/line-awesome) and a set of them are self-created / from various sources.
+The latter are collected in `assets/icons/single` and are then combined into the `fontello` font using (fontello.com)[http://fontello.com/].

 ## Deploying
 TODO